dominikj111/JigsawFlow/README.md

 ## Contributing

 We welcome contributions from developers, architects, and industrial automation experts.
-Whether you're building modules, improving documentation, or sharing use cases, your input helps shape the future of modular application architecture.
+Whether you're building components, improving documentation, or sharing use cases, your input helps shape the future of component-based application architecture.

 **Get Involved**: